Institute of Public Health (Bangladesh): History

-Institute of Public Health was established in 1952 as the Combined Public Health Laboratories and renamed to Institute of Public Health in 1953.
-The institute has nearly one thousand researchers and academics underneath it.
+Institute of Public Health was established in 1952 as the Combined Public Health Laboratories and renamed to Institute of Public Health in 1953.The director of this institute is Dr.Md.Mominur Rahman.The institute has nearly one thousand researchers and academics underneath it.
 It offers post-graduate degrees and is located on 47.8-acre site in Mohakhali, Dhaka.
 It has a Virology Unit, Bacteriology Unit, Epidemiology Unit, Laboratory Diagnosis, IntraVenous Fluid Production Unit, Continuous Ambulatory Peritoneal Dialysis (CAPD) Fluid unit, Blood Bag Production Unit, Pasteur Cum Vaccine Institute (PCVI) Unit, Anti Sera Production Unit, Diagnostic Reagent Production Unit, Quality Control Laboratory, Tetanus and Diphtheria Toxoid, and DPT Production Unit, Oral Rehydration (ORS) Salt Production, Food Safety Unit, Public Health Laboratory, National Food Safety Laboratory, and an Academic Wing.

 In 2004, the Institute of Public Health found more than 50 percent of the food in Bangladesh was contaminated.
 In 2014, the institute was facing a large utility bill due to large number of illegal residences built within its premises who were using their electricity illegally.